lassewardenaer/lassewardenaer.github.io/projects/drone.md

 In this project we created a system for controlling a drone using a joystick.
 The code was written in Matlab, and by using linear systems design, we were able to control it with different kinds of sensors.
 While using a gyroscope, it was necessary to construct a Kalman Filter, which made the measurements less disturbed by noise.
 For this we needed to create an appropriate model of the system.

-I was main responsibility was to create the Kalan Filter, as well as setting up the model in Matlab.
+My main responsibility was to create the Kalan Filter, as well as setting up the model in Matlab.
 I was also responsible for most of the testing and tuning og the LQ-controller.

 I learned that creating a system is not allways just to follow steps in a book.
 To create something that is actually enjoyable to use, one has to test it in different environments, and tune the performance until it is acceptable.